 If you or a loved one has been diagnosed with metastatic ovarian cancer, OCRA is here for you.

-- Our oncology social worker is available to take your calls Monday through Friday, at 212-268-1002.
-If she misses your call, she’ll call you back within 24 hours.
+- Our Patient Support team is available to take your calls Monday through Friday, at 212-268-1002.
+If no one is available when you call, someone will get back to you within 24 hours.

 - Staying Connected, our online support group, meets several times per week, and is a safe place to share what you’re going through with others who are going through a similar experience.